sureshHARDIYA/phd-resources/Papers/AMIA/readme.md

-# Supplement resources for AMIA paper.
+# Supplement resources for SAGE paper.

 ```
 An HL7 FHIR and GraphQL approach for interoperability between heterogeneous Electronic Health Record systems